SEO Doesn’t Have to Be Complicated (But It Does Have to Be Done Right)

 <h3>Another Point</h3>

-<!-- Link to related content with descriptive anchor text -->
+Link to your other content with descriptive text:

 <p>